Root Cause of Ontario’s Seasonal Allergy Wave

 By: Dr. Nicole Roberts, ND

-We are coming to the end of the deep freeze (and thaw, and freeze) of March.
-The warm, green lure of Spring however, is often paired with the dreaded season of itchy watery eyes, scratchy throats, runny noses and constant sneezing, sending unlucky sufferers running to the pharmacy for anti-histamines, nasal sprays and asthma puffer refills.
+Coming to the end of the deep freeze (and thaw, and freeze) of Ontario’s spring marks a turning point for many of us.
+The warm, green lure of Spring is often paired with the dreaded season of itchy watery eyes, scratchy throats, runny noses and constant sneezing, sending unlucky sufferers running to the pharmacy for anti-histamines, nasal sprays and asthma puffer refills.
 April and May mark the months of tree pollen triggers, followed closely by grass pollen triggers in June and July that extended the uncomfortable allergy season for many Ontarians.
 Ragweed season takes over at the end of the summer, worsening eczema, asthma and hay fever symptoms for many.

 What’s more (as if there needed to be more), mid summer is a hot bed for mould growth, both outdoors on rotting vegetation and very commonly in Southern Ontario, indoors.
 Spores from mould growth, which are designed to survive extreme temperatures and even cleaning treatments, latch onto bedding, carpeting, clothing and contribute to vague symptoms of fatigue, headaches, rashes, hives, nose & throat symptoms, asthma, etc, year round.